CHIN 1001 - Chinese IA

-Participation: attendance and participation in all lectures and tutorials - 10% weighting
+Participation - attendance and participation in all seminars and tutorials - 10% weighting

-Mid-semester oral test: will include comprehension, listening and speaking - 20% weighting
+Oral test - will include comprehension, listening and speaking, SGDE task embedded - 25% weighting

-Final exam: exam on comprehension, listening, speaking, writing and reading - 45% weighting
+Final Exam - exain on comprehension, writing and reading - 30% weighting

 SubmissionAll work must be submitted by the due date.
 In the event of a student being unable to submit on time, a request for extension must be submitted to the course coordinator no later than the close of business on Friday of the week of the deadline.